 Each year before the start of each semester, laboratory department personnel order chemical supplies to carry out cleaning activities or prepare lab experiments.
 They often waste money because they don’t assess and inventory their current stock before purchasing.
 We recommend that you inventory your materials at least once per year – but preferably more frequently – to not only ensure you know what you have but to also ensure materials are stored appropriately per fire code and chemical compatibility.
 We recommend that you barcode the materials into a chemical inventory management system so materials can be tracked more easily.

 As the school year begins, your staff is hard at work preparing for the incoming students.
-Little time is left to organize waste collection areas into cost-efficient and compliant locations.
+Little time is left to organize waste collection areas into cost-efficient and compliant locations for campus sustainability.
 Your staff should discuss what experiments will be performed and create a labeling and container collection system for the entire school year.
 Our experts can help ensure you start on the right foot.

 In addition, training your staff on OSHA, EPA, and state regulatory competencies is not only necessary to keep employees safe but is required by law.
-Scheduling training sessions as part of back-to-school activities is important.
+Scheduling training sessions as part of back-to-school activities is important for an eco-friendly, green campus.
 Learn more about our EHS training offerings.

 Expertise to Help You

 By partnering with EHS and facilities teams at colleges and universities for more than 30 years, we understand the unique challenges faced by institutions like yours.
 Contact our experts today.